MeteorYee/LSTM-CNN-CWS/README.md

-# LSTM-CNN-CWS
+# LSTM-(CNN)-CRF for CWS
-Bi-LSTM+CNN for Chinese word segmentation
+Bi-LSTM+CNN+CRF for Chinese word segmentation <br>
+The **new version** is COMING.
+However, the old version is still available on another branch.

+### All the information below is DEPRECATED.
+The new document is on the way...

 ## Acknowledgement
 The implementation of this repository partly refers to [Koth's kcws](https://github.com/koth/kcws).